gnosis/dex-research/dFusion/dFusion.rst

 On-Chain order collection
 -------------------------

-All orders are encoded as limit sell orders: **(accountId, fromTokenIndex, toTokenIndex, buyAmount, sellAmount, validUntilAuctionId, flagIsBuy, flagIsCancelation, signature)**.
+All orders are encoded as limit sell orders: **(accountId, fromTokenIndex, toTokenIndex, buyAmount, sellAmount, validUntilAuctionId, IsBuyFlag, cancelationFlag, signature)**.
 The order should be read in the following way: the user occupying the specified *accountId* would like to sell the token *fromTokenIndex* for *toTokenIndex* for at most the ratio *buyAmount* / *sellAmount*.
-Additionally, the user would like to buy at most *buyAmount* tokens if the *flag_isBuy* is true, otherwise, he would like to sell at most *sellAmount* tokens.
+Additionally, the user would like to buy at most *buyAmount* tokens if the *IsBuyFlag* is true, otherwise, he would like to sell at most *sellAmount* tokens.
 Any placed order is placed into an order stream, a queue data type.
 Any order in the orderstream is valid until the auction with the id *validUntilAuctionId* is reached or the order is popped out of the queue data, due to a new insert.
-Additionally, an order can be resubmitted with the positive *flagIsCancelation* and then the order is also considered to be canceled.
+Additionally, an order can be resubmitted with the positive *cancelationFlag* and then the order is also considered to be canceled.
 It does not matter, whether the cancelation order is before or after the actual order, in any case, the order is canceled.
 If we would not have this logic, then anyone could just replay canceled orders.

-The order stream is queue able to hold 2**24 placed orders or order cancelations.
+The order stream is a queue able to hold 2**24 placed orders or order cancelations.
 The order stream is finite, as any solutions need to index orders with a certain amount of bits (24).
 Orders in the order stream are batched into smaller batches of size 2**7, and for each of these batches, the rolling order hash is stored on-chain.
 Each solution will just be able to consider the orders from the order stream stored in the last 2**(24-7) rolling order batches.

-The *signature* must sign the order with the private key of the *accountID*.
+The *signature* must be provided by owner and is signed by its private key of the *accountID*.

 The anchor smart contract on ethereum will offer the following function: